Home

 Essential Resume Tips for Environmental Scientist Positions

-• •Highlight Specific Environmental Projects: Detail specific projects you've worked on, including your role and the outcomes achieved.
+• •Highlight Specific Environmental Projects: Detail specific PFAS, NEPA 2023, or TNFD projects you've worked on, including your role and the outcomes.

-• •Include Relevant Technical Skills: Mention technical skills such as GIS, remote sensing, data analysis, or soil sampling.
+• •Include Relevant Technical Skills: Mention technical skills such as ArcGIS Pro, EPA Method 1633, R/Python, or HYSPLIT.

-• •Showcase Certifications: List any certifications like LEED, Certified Environmental Scientist (CES), or others relevant to the field.
+• •Showcase Certifications: List certifications like QEP, GISP, CCM, LEED, or HAZWOPER.

-• •Quantify Achievements: Use numbers and data to support your achievements, such as percentage improvement in efficiency or successful conservation efforts.
+• •Quantify Achievements: Use numbers and data to support your achievements, such as PFAS sites closed or smoke exposure days avoided.

 • •Tailor Your Resume: Adjust your resume for each job application to align with the specific job description and its requirements.

-• •Demonstrate Problem-Solving Skills: Highlight examples where you used problem-solving skills in environmental contexts.
+• •Demonstrate Problem-Solving Skills: Highlight examples where you used problem-solving skills in regulatory or litigation contexts.

-• •Include Publication and Research Work: Mention any publications or research studies you've contributed to, even if they were university projects.
+• •Include Publication and Research Work: Mention any publications, expert reports, or research studies you've contributed to.

-• •Show Environmental Passion: Reflect a genuine interest in environmental sustainability and green practices throughout your resume.
+• •Show Environmental Passion: Reflect a genuine interest in biodiversity, climate adaptation, and environmental justice throughout your resume.

-• •List Collaboration and Leadership Experience: Describe any leadership roles or collaborative projects that demonstrate your ability to work well in team settings.
+• •List Collaboration and Leadership Experience: Describe any leadership roles or collaborative projects demonstrating tribal, agency, and cross-disciplinary teamwork.

 Environmental Scientist Resume FAQ

-Include your contact information, a professional summary, work experience, education, and relevant skills.
-It's also beneficial to add certifications, publications, and professional memberships related to environmental science.
+Include your contact information, a professional summary, work experience plus education (and relevant skills).
+It's also beneficial to add certifications plus publications (and professional memberships related to environmental science.
 These sections help demonstrate your qualifications and the depth of your expertise.

 Use a reverse chronological format, starting with your most recent position.
-Include the name of the organization, your job title, dates of employment, and a bulleted list of your responsibilities and achievements.
+Include the name of the organization, your job title plus dates of employment (and a bulleted list of your responsibilities and achievements.
 Quantify your achievements wherever possible, such as improvements in environmental compliance or successful project completions.

-Highlight skills such as environmental impact analysis, data collection and analysis, environmental regulations knowledge, project management, and GIS proficiency.
-Emphasize any specialty skills that align with the specific job description you're applying for.
+Highlight skills such as environmental impact analysis, data collection and analysis, environmental regulations knowledge plus project management (and GIS proficiency).
+Emphasize any specialty skills that align with the specific 2026 job description you're applying for, including PFAS plus NEPA 2023 (TNFD too).

 Use industry-specific keywords that match the job description, and keep your format simple.
 Avoid using headers, footers, or tables that can confuse ATS software.
 Stick to standard fonts and organize information clearly with distinct headings and bullet points.